trueos/pcbsd/src-qt5/docs/advanced.rst

 Using the TrueOS® CD
 =====================

-Beginning with 10.1, PC-BSD® provides a CD-sized TrueOS® ISO which provides an ncurses installer for installing a command-line version of TrueOS®.
+PC-BSD® provides a CD-sized TrueOS® ISO which provides an ncurses installer for installing a command-line version of TrueOS®.
 If your intent is to only install servers and you do not need a graphical installer, this ISO is convenient to use and quick to download.

-.. note:: the benefits of installing TrueOS® instead of vanilla FreeBSD are described in :ref:`Install a Server`.

 To start a server installation using the TrueOS® ISO, insert the prepared boot media.
 The initial boot menu, shown in Figure 5.3a, indicates that this is a
 TrueOS® installation.